 The measure of success of this action plan is to send weekly emails to deputies, legal assistants, and secretaries with upcoming deadlines for the following two weeks.

-Action Plan 2: Develop a system to track compliance with court orders and settlement agreements.
+Action Plan 2: Continue working on developing a system to track compliance with court orders and settlement agreements.